 Products for Itchy, Flaky or Bumpy Scalps

-Below is a list of medicated shampoos and conditioners for troubled scalps, sorted by product type and active ingredients.
+Below is a list of treatment shampoos and conditioners for troubled scalps, sorted by product type and active ingredients.
 This blog is not intended as, nor replacement for medical advice.
 We're just sorting out products here.

 I may receive a small commission when you click some of the links on this page, at no cost to you.